engineeringclouds/template_python_project/README.md

 ## Contributing

 We welcome contributions!
+This project embodies a collaborative "vibe coding" philosophy - we believe the best solutions emerge through iterative conversation and real-world testing, whether that's human-to-human or human-to-AI collaboration.
+Whether you're suggesting improvements, fixing bugs, or adding features, we value the collaborative process of building something useful together.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.